pstehlik/gelf4j/README.md

 - bool IncludeLocationInformation
 - bool SendAsGelfOrAmqp
 - int MaxChunkSize
-The amount of bytes a message chunk can contain.
+// The amount of bytes a message chunk can contain.
 Default: 1024

 - bool LogStackTraceFromMessage

 Defines if a logged Throwable should be logged with the complete stack trace or just with the info returned by the toString() implementation on the Throwable (which is usually calling getMessage()).
-This applies to messages logged by doing things like log.error(myException) message logged via log.error("Oh... something bad happened", myException) have the stack trace logged and you can't change that.
+This applies to messages logged by doing things like "log.error(myException)" message logged via "log.error("Oh... something bad happened", myException)" have the stack trace logged and you can't change that.
 Default: true

 - int GrayLogServerAmqpPort